-Keeping your skin healthy doesn’t mean you have to use beauty products chocked full of harmful ingredients and additives.
-A return to natural beauty has fast becoming more popular with the understanding on how some additives can effect your overall health.
-Plus, there’s the allergies.
-So many people are allergic to the things added to store bought beauty products, and this can hurt both your skin and body in general.
+Keeping your skin healthy doesn’t mean you have to use beauty products chock full of harmful ingredients and additives.
+A return to natural beauty has fast become more popular with the understanding of how some additives can affect your overall health.
+Plus, there are the allergies.
+So many people are allergic to the things added to store-bought beauty products, and this can hurt both your skin and body in general.

 All Natural Health Care Tips

 - In addition to using all-natural herbs or foods, you should wash your face in a gentle, oil-free, additive-free soap at least once a day.